Homeowner's Permit and Registration

 Once a permit is activated, it expires on the 181st day if the project has not been scheduled nor received an inspection.
 A "Canceled" and/or "Failed/No Work Performed" inspection result does not extend the expiration date.
 Upon the performance of a passing inspection, the permit expiration date will be extended 180 days.
 Learn more about building permit inspections by visiting our Building Inspections webpage.

 A General Contractor is the responsible individual assigned to the Building Permit.
-In the State of Texas, anyone can be a general contractor and a state license is not required.
-If you want to hire a general contractor, please visit the How to Select a Contractor webpage to learn more.
+In Texas, anyone can be a general contractor; a state license is not required.
+To learn more about hiring a general contractor, please visit the How to Select a Contractor webpage.

-By acting as your own general contractor for your building permit, you are responsible for:
+By acting as your own general contractor for your building permit, you are responsible for the following:

 • Requesting and activating the building permit